open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-jar-components.md

 `io.opentelemetry.auto.bootstrap.Agent` (now in the bootstrap class loader) class from there.

+### Modules that live in the bootstrap class loader

 #### `agent-bootstrap` module

+`io.opentelemetry.auto.bootstrap.Agent` and a few other classes that live in the bootstrap class loader but are not used directly by auto-instrumentation

+#### `instrumentation-api` and `auto-api` modules

-This module contains support classes for actual instrumentations to be loaded later and separately.
+These modules contains support classes for actual instrumentations to be loaded later and separately.
 These classes should be available from all possible classloaders in the running application.
 For this reason `java-agent` puts all these classes into JVM's bootstrap classloader.
 For the same reason this module should be as small as possible and have as few dependencies as possible.
 Otherwise, there is a risk of accidentally exposing this classes to the actual application.

+`instrumentation-api` contains classes that are needed for both library and auto-instrumentation, while `auto-api` contains classes that are only needed for auto-instrumentation.

+### Modules that live in the agent class loader

 #### `agent-tooling` module and `instrumentation` submodules